gbraad/mscrolls-brahman/strands/sdk/readme.md

 Hello world!
 ```

-You can also run it from within the `examples` directory, like this:
+You can also run it from within the `games` directory, like this:

 ```
 ..\bin\strands hello.str